kyedevelopment/BotBase/README.md

 # Discord Bot Base

 Welcome to the **Discord Bot Base** repository!
-This is a JavaScript-based starter template for creating your own Discord bot, built to be easy to use and expand upon.
+This is a JavaScript-based starter template I use for creating a Discord bot, built to be easy to use and expand upon.
 Feel free to clone, fork, or modify it to fit your needs!

 ## Features